-Gas to be transported under existing contracts has received first allocation of capacity in the Parmelia Pipeline.
+Gas to be transported under existing contracts has and will continue to receive first allocation of capacity in the Parmelia Pipeline.
 New contracts will be written to utilise capacity which is not required to accommodate existing contractual requirements.

-New gas transport contracts may be divided into two categories: Reference Service contracts and Non Reference Service contracts.
+New gas transport contracts may be further divided into two categories: Reference Service contracts and Non Reference Service contracts.